EBSECan/donatemask/README.md

    - Post a message in the thank you roll (optional)
 2. Donate money towards masks
    - Choose an amount of masks to "donate"
-     - The system will multiple that amount by the cost per mask (e.g. $2.50/mask) and generate a total amoutn
+     - The system will multiple that amount by the cost per mask (e.g. $2.50/mask) and generate a total amount
    - Pay the donation amount via a range of payment services
      - Ideally, payment services will be offered that allow low/no fees for charity donations
    - Create a recurring mask donation every "x" period